PvPClt/project/album_en.md

 ![](Images/En_Album_26.jpg)

-A young man in a Russian fortune teller’s parlor.
+A young man in a fortune teller’s parlor in a Russian town.

 **Man:**